 Example Autoresponder: "Thank you for your message.
 I'm currently in a deep work session to focus on client projects.
 I review and respond to all emails at 11:00 AM and 4:00 PM CET.
 If your matter is urgent, please text [Your Number].
 Otherwise, I look forward to connecting during my next communication window."

 Achieving a sustainable flow state is not a matter of luck or sheer force of will; it is the natural result of strategic business design.
-The myth that peak creativity comes from a chaotic, unstructured life is a profound disservice to the professional.
+The myth that peak creativity comes from a chaotic, unstructured life is a deep disservice to the professional.
 The opposite is true: the discipline you bring to your business operations is precisely what liberates your mind to do brilliant work.

 This is the purpose of the Flow State Firewall.
 It is a deliberate, systematic shield built from three core components:

 By implementing this framework, you are fundamentally re-architecting your business to serve its one true purpose: to create the optimal conditions for you to produce exceptional work.
-The endless "work of work"—the invoicing, the compliance checks, the back-and-forth emails—is the single biggest drain on your creative potential.
+The endless "work of work" - the invoicing, the compliance checks, the back-and-forth emails - is the single biggest drain on your creative potential.

 Stop allowing the administrative side of your business to be a constant source of friction.
 That approach forces you to work in your business, constantly reacting to its demands.
 Building a firewall allows you to work on your business, and more importantly, on the creative output that defines your professional identity.
 Take control of your operations, systematize your processes, and reclaim the mental space you need to unlock the peak performance you are truly capable of.